Chart Color Schemes

 Geraldton - North lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Geraldton - North's population was around 9,689 as of November 2025.
-This figure reflects an increase of 1,143 people since the 2021 Census, which reported a population of 8,546.
-The change is inferred from the estimated resident population of 9,646 in June 2024 and an additional 56 validated new addresses since the Census date.
-This results in a density ratio of 67 persons per square kilometer.
-Geraldton - North's growth rate of 13.4% since the 2021 census exceeded both the SA3 area (7.5%) and the SA4 region, marking it as a growth leader.
-Interstate migration contributed approximately 57.8% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Geraldton - North's population is around 9,713 as of Feb 2026.
+This reflects an increase of 1,167 people (13.7%) since the 2021 Census, which reported a population of 8,546 people.
+The change is inferred from the estimated resident population of 9,646 from the ABS as of June 2024 and an additional 64 validated new addresses since the Census date.
+This population level equates to a density ratio of 67 persons per square kilometer, providing significant space per person and potential room for further development.
+Geraldton - North's 13.7% growth since the 2021 census exceeded the SA4 region (8.1%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 57.8% of overall population gains during recent periods, although all drivers, including natural growth and overseas migration, were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Nationally, non-metropolitan areas are projected to have above median population growth.
-Geraldton - North is expected to grow by 1,895 persons to 2041, reflecting an increase of 19.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Looking at population projections moving forward, an above-median population growth for non-metropolitan areas nationally is projected, with the area expected to grow by 1,895 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 18.8% in total over the 17 years.

 Frequently Asked Questions - Population